-- 2. Target training and professional development for all teachers serving English Language Learners and low-income students.
+2. Target training and professional development for all teachers serving English Language Learners and low-income students.
 These funds will add days to the teacher annual work calendar to further support teacher development during the summer to enhance academic and social emotional supports provided to unduplicated students as well as all students.
 Funds will provide release time for teachers to review interim assessment results with site leadership after each benchmark window.
 Professional development will provide staff with (1) time and materials to continue the development of pacing plans and the development of CCSS aligned learning activities, and (2) training to continue to implement the CCSS across subject areas.
+(Action 2)

-(Action 2) - 3.
-Extend Learning through summer school.
-As per our local May 2022 NWEA data analysis, we are finding that dramatic learning gaps exist for our unduplicated students.
+3. Extend learning through summer school.
+As per our local May 2023 NWEA data analysis, we are finding that dramatic learning gaps still exist for our unduplicated students.
 Research tells us that learning gaps will take multiple years to address.
-Here at Elk Hills, there is a commitment to plan for additional summer school (summer 2022) learning opportunities in order to ensure that our unduplicated students are able to close their achievement gaps in ELA and Math.
+Here at Elk Hills, there is a commitment to plan for additional summer school (summer 2024) learning opportunities in order to ensure that our unduplicated students are able to close their achievement gaps in ELA and Math.
 Priority registration will be given to unduplicated students who continue to experience the most extreme learning gaps.
+(Action 3)

-(Action 3) - 4.
-In order to ensure that our unduplicated students have access to in person and distance learning in order to access their education, we will continue to purchase and replace Chromebooks to maintain 1:1 devices for all students.
+4. In order to ensure that our unduplicated students have access to in person and distance learning in order to access their education, we will continue to purchase and replace Chrome books to maintain 1:1 devices for all students.
 Funds will also ensure internet connectivity and access for all unduplicated students.
 Funds will also secure technology monitoring software as well as continued Learning Management System Tools and Resources (Canvas, GoGuardian & Zoom).
 Computer cases will also be secured for each student.
+(Action 4)

-(Action 4) - 5.
-Provide skill-based support through evidence-informed technology software in literacy.
-In order to continue accelerating student growth, EHSD is committed to researching instructional learning tools such as Learning A-Z, MAP Fluency, or Accelerated Reader for students reading below grade level.
-(Action 5) - 6 and 7.
+5. Provide skill-based support through evidence-informed technology software in literacy.
+In order to continue accelerating student growth, EHSD is committed to researching instructional learning tools such as Learning A-Z, MAP Fluency, or Acadiance for students reading below grade level.
+(Action 5)

+6. and 7.
 Organize small Group reading support and Literacy Center.
-K-8 Literacy Teacher on Special Assignment will work to build the capacity of all K-8 teachers in reading and first instruction best practices.
-The TOSA will address students struggling to read while also accelerating the pace students are learning to read vs. reading to learn K-8.
-These funds will fund TOSA salary and benefits.
+TK-8 Literacy Teacher and literacy aide will work to build the capacity of all K-8 teachers in reading and first instruction best practices.
+The Literacy Teacher will address students struggling to read while also accelerating the pace students are learning to read vs. reading to learn TK-8.
+These funds will fund the literacy intervention aide to help support the Literacy Intervention Teacher; hence, retiring Action 2.6 of the Literacy TOSA.
 Funds will provide resources and tools targeted to support unduplicated students and build-out a school-wide literacy center for all students.
 Resources and tools are targeted to supporting all kids reading below grade level while providing an environment to facilitate small reading groups and parent workshops to help build parent capacity.
-(Actions 6 and 7) - 8.
-Math common core professional development and onsite coaching focusing on Tier I first best instruction.
+(Actions 6 and 7)

+8. Math common core professional development and onsite coaching focusing on Tier I first best instruction.
 Planning, modeling, and team teaching support in all subject areas.
-35 days of coaching from KCSOS CIA to provide staff and teachers additional tools and strategies to meet the needs of low income, foster youth and homeless as well as English language learners who are not performing to state standards as per SBAC.
+20 days of coaching from KCSOS CIA to provide staff and teachers additional tools and strategies to meet the needs of low income, foster youth and homeless as well as English language learners who are not performing to state standards as per SBAC.
+An additional certificated teacher will be employed to relieve teachers each week so that they may have additional professional development, academic coaching, planning time, data analysis, data tracking.
 While we expect all students to benefit, our unduplicated students will benefit to a greater extent than other students.
+(Action 8)